mrhenko/audiovisual-loops/README.md

 ## Added in 0.2 ##
 In version 0.2 a folder with tutorial material was added.
 There you'll find written instructions as well as Ableton Live projects.

+Also in the *tutorials* is an __FCB__-file.
+This file is for the application [iFCB](http://www.wabbitwanch.com/iFCB.html) which is used to more easily program the Behringer FCB1010.

 Current version: 0.2 (2015-12-17)